Unfolding Catastrophe: Part III.

 A year on from this blizzard of contempt from the nation’s intellectual hoi polloi, Morrison was still doing well in the polls, defying gravity, certainly in defiance of all reason.
 To look back and see what he was saying in March of 2020 is a surreal experience.

 For none of it came to pass.
 Or some of it never went away, but continued to grow more and more absurd on the back of one sacrifice after another.
 Acrimony and incoherence set in.
-Morrison’s exceptionally long and confusing press conferences, far from laying calm into a disturbed and frightened community, added to the panic.
+Morrison’s exceptionally long and confusing press conferences, far from laying calm into a disturbed and frightened public, added to the panic.

 Paradoxically after his press conferences, the opposite of effective messaging, his polling went up.
 The nation had switched off to the detail, and assumed that all that talk was a sign someone was in control.
 That the government was doing something.
 That the nation’s leaders were acting in the best interests of the population.